dangw/reactly/README.md

 * Depends on the flux and eventemmiter3 packages

 ## What's New in the Latest Version
+* 0.1.1
+  * stores now receive the module's child context in their initialize call
 * 0.1.0
   * removed the need for the `id` property of stores and actions
   * the es6 sources have been moved to the `src` folder